Very close to the real thing, spaghetti squash sesame noodles are a tasty alternative for those of us trying to limit carbs or avoid gluten.

 - 4 tablespoons tahini (sesame paste)

-- 4 tablespoons light soy sauce, or a gluten-free alternative
+- 4 tablespoons light soy sauce, or a paleo alternative

 - 1 tablespoon rice vinegar

 - 1 teaspoon minced garlic